thorntail-examples/rest-http-secured-redhat/README.md

 # Access the service

-If the pod of the Secured Spring Boot application is running like the Red Hat SSO Server, you can access it through the URL exposed through `oc get route/swarm-secured-rest`, i.e.
+If the pod of the Secured Swarm application is running like the Red Hat SSO Server, you can access it through the URL exposed through `oc get route/swarm-secured-rest`, i.e.